-What are Yorkshire Water doing to improve the quality of drinking water?
+What are we doing to improve the quality of drinking water?

-Yorkshire Water has over 31,000 km of mains in the ground and supplies water to almost five million people in the Yorkshire region.
-The Company has a process to prioritise where mains rehabilitation or cleaning / flushing may be required.
+We have over 31,000 km of mains in the ground and supplies water to almost five million people in the Yorkshire region.
+We work hard to prioritise any repairs or flushing that may be needed.

-In areas where there is localised historic discolouration, Yorkshire Water operates a programme to flush clean the water mains.
+In areas where there is localised historic discolouration, we operate a programme to flush clean the water mains.
 Flushing is a proactive and controlled way of removing the sediment which causes discoloured water and therefore reducing the likelihood of it occurring in the future.

-We will always let you know when this activity is being carried out in your area.
+We'll always let you know when this activity is being carried out in your area.

 The quality of water leaving the water treatment works continues to improve with more effective removal of naturally occurring iron and manganese from the water.
-Yorkshire Water will continue to replace cast iron mains and will continue to clean many of our large diameter trunk mains where mains deposits are known to be an issue
+We'll continue to replace cast iron mains and clean many of our large diameter trunk mains where mains deposits are known to be an issue.